At a Glance

 Some tips for your application 🫡

 Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any spelling or grammatical errors.
-A polished application reflects your attention to detail and professionalism, which is crucial in the social care sector.
+A polished application reflects your attention to detail and professionalism, which are crucial in the social care sector.

 How to prepare for a job interview at Super Hiring